MoChahdoura92/Moviefy/README.md

-# Shoppie Awards
+# Moviefy Awards

 Summer 2021 Front End Web Developer Intern Challenge

 ## Motivation
-I recently finished the Web Development bootcamp at Juno College.
 I'm excited to keep learnign and growing, and finding the right role to do so is a priority for me.
 I want to be surrounded with people that I can learn from and that are excited to answer questions and share their knowledge.
-As a former Shopifolk (Culinary Partnerships, laid off after Covid), I feel confident that an intership at Shopify can offer me the proper mentorship to grow exponentially into my new career path as a Web Developer.
+As a Shopify merchant pursuing a master degree on computer science, I feel confident that an intership at Shopify can offer me the proper mentorship to grow exponentially into my new career path as a Merchant and as a Web Developer.

 ## About this project
 This is my third app built in React, and my first one using Hooks with function components (rather that class components).